 From coaches in Sweden to homes across the world

 Imagine riding in a horse-drawn coach in the 1700s or 1800s.
-The clip-clop of horses' hooves, the slight back-and-forth swaying.
+The clip-clop of horses' hooves.
+The slight back-and-forth swaying.
 A richly detailed cushion on the wooden bench beneath you.
-This was the inspiration for a modern spin on historical handicraft—a cushion for today's homes that embraces the Swedish tradition of wool embroidery and coach cushions.
+This was the inspiration for RÖDARV—a cushion for today's homes that embraces the Swedish tradition of wool embroidery and coach cushions.

 Designed with imagination and modernity